SwrkNRK/Enhanced-M-REP-FRI/README.md

   ```

 Command will start OMNeT++
+12. Keep checked Install INET Framework, hit "OK" and INET will be automatically installed

-12. In the top left menu select File > Import
+13. In the top left menu select File > Import
     - In import window select General > Existing Projects into Workspace
     - In Select root directory navigate to your OMNeT++ folder
     - After search for projects is complete click on Finish